-Search for the Torrent File to be downloaded
+Search for the Torrent File

 Once the torrent client is installed, you need to search for a torrent file that you want to download on your system.
 Remember, the torrent files have a .torrent extension.
-Therefore, if you want to down a video file or a music file via torrent, search for that particular file with the .torrent extension.
+Therefore, if you want to down a video file or a music file via torrent, search for that file with the .torrent extension.

 Download the Torrent File

-If you want to download a particular torrent file on your system, you need to double-click on that file and download it to your system.
+If you want to download a particular torrent file on your system, you need to click on that file and then “Get This Torrent” in the subsequent window, to launch the torrent and download the file to your system.

-Once you have selected the file to download, click O.K.
-You can easily manage your torrents from within the main uTorrent window.
+You can now easily manage your torrents from within the main uTorrent window.

 - With the ‘stop’ button, you can stop downloading a file.
 The connection will be disabled.